tessharwoodkpmg/ds-data-sources/README.md

 * [Highways England WebTRIS (2006 - Date)](http://webtris.highwaysengland.co.uk/api/swagger/ui/index)  API for the TRIS traffic flow and journey time data for the English trunk road network.
 The API is well documented, uder friendly and doesn't require signup, authentication or payment.

+* [Traveline](https://www.travelinedata.org.uk/) Traveline provides journey planning and departure information covering Great Britain alongside timetable and real-time bus information.
+They are a not-for-profit governed by an executive board made up of representatives from transport operators, local authorities, and Passenger Focus.
+They hold the Traveline National Dataset (TNDS) of scheduled bus, tram, and light rail services, the NextBuses API providing live departures where available and scheduled departures where not, by stop and the National Operator Codes (NOC) database which gives national operator codes to reference transport operators.

+* [Local Bus Service Registration (2014 - ?)](https://data.gov.uk/dataset/local-bus-service-registration) Register of all registered local bus services in Great Britain as recorded on the Operator Licensing Business System (OLBS)

+* [DfT National Coach Services (NCSD) (2013 - Date)](https://data.gov.uk/dataset/national-coach-services) The National Coach Services Database (NCSD) consists of schedule (timetable) data for several mainland UK coach services not contained in the Traveline National Dataset (TNDS).

+* [AppyParking (API)](https://appyparking.com/develop/) APIs for on-street and off-street parking locations and petrol station prices and locations.
+The parking APIs appear to be free but the petrol station API appears to require a subscription.

 ### Rail

 * [ORR Station Usage Stats (1997 - date)](http://orr.gov.uk/statistics/published-stats/station-usage-estimates) Train station usage dataset in xlsx format compiled by the Office of Rail and Road (ORR) for 1997 - date.
 Contains data on entries, exits broken down by type as well as geographic data about the station itself as well as the tlc and nlc station identifiers to help with merging to other data.